Undergraduate/Graduate

 Field Courses

-I have taught over 50 field courses since I started at Queen’s University.
-About half of these I teach at the Queen’s University Biological Station (QUBS), while the others have been taught at various locales in China, East Africa (Uganda, Kenya, Tanzania), and Latin America (Costa Rica, Argentina, Brazil, Mexico).
-The emphases for these courses vary but typically encompass natural history, ecology and conservation biology.
-For many of my field courses (often co-taught), I create individualized websites and we have students create a course blog.
+I have taught or co-taught over 65 field courses since 1990, most of these via Queen’s University.
+About half of these course I taught at the Queen’s University Biological Station (QUBS), while the others were taught at various locales within China (with my colleague Yuxiang Wang), East Africa (Uganda, Kenya, Tanzania), and Latin America (Argentina, Brazil, Chile, Costa Rica, Mexico).
+The emphases for these courses vary but typically encompass natural history, ecology and conservation biology, with an underpinning of understanding local history, culture, socioeconomics – and often the impacts of colonialism and globalization.
+For most of these field courses, I create individualized websites and we have students create a course blog.
 Below are links to course websites with blogs:

 Biodiversity Conservation of East Africa